 What do the awards look like?

 Awards for 10 and 20 years of service are ready-to-frame certificates.
 Awards for 25 and 30 years are plaques.
 Awards for 35 years or more vary by year and include paperweights and other desktop display pieces.
-Recipients receiving awards for 25 years and higher can choose either a physical award or making a donation to ICMA's Future of Professional Management fund.
+Recipients receiving awards for 25 years and higher can choose either a physical award or make a donation to ICMA's Future of Professional Management fund.